 PLA’s look and feel like most petrochemical plastics.
-They are the most widely produced bioplastic, and create items such as plastic film, food packing, disposable cutlery and textiles.
-PLA is biodegradable, but only in high temperatures - at least 60°c, and it can take up to 6 months to fully break down.
+They’re the most commonly used bioplastic and create items such as plastic film, food packing, disposable cutlery and textiles.
+PLA is biodegradable, but only in high temperatures – at least 60°c, and it can take up to 6 months to fully break down.

 PHA (Polyhydroxyalkanoates): Produced from the bacterial fermentation of sugars from carbon-based feedstocks

 PHA’s are widely used as thermoplastics, because they can endure temperatures of up to 180°c.
 PHA’s are popular for medical use in devices such as sutures and cardiovascular patches, as well as single-use food items.
 PHA’s can be both biodegradable and compostable.

 Bioplastics are predominantly produced from agro-based feedstocks, such as corn starch and sugarcane.
 These feedstocks require large amounts of land and water to grow.
 As the world currently struggles for space for more agricultural land, manufacturers are having to use pre-existing farmland to meet the growing demands of these materials.
 This raises another important debate: Should we be using agricultural land to grow crops for plastics rather than food, with an increasing global population and land scarcity?